All our propertes are very well equipped for self-catering.

 have ample crockery, cutlery and glasses, which saves having

-to ensure the washing up is done before the next meal or snack.
+to ensure the hand wash or dish wash is done before the next

-The villas have brick built bar-b-q's on their terraces, unfortunately
+meal or snack.
+The villas have brick built bar-b-q's on their

 If you need anything (within reason) for cooking purposes, just

 ask our agents, who will endeavour to purchase the item, at